spookylukey/django-views-the-right-way/docs/_sources/context-data.rst.txt

 CBV is very explicit about use of templates, but so is the FBV.
 Now that we've added ``get_context_data``, the CBV is clear about context data, but so was the FBV.
 However, CBV has made the key elements of the view :ref:`invisible
-<visibility>`, as we noted before, and obscured all the control flow.
+<visibility>`, as we noted before, and obscured all the control flow, so I think
+it is difficult to argue this is a win for comprehension.